ermos/freego/README.md

-# progo
+# freego
-Progo is a reverse proxy for development environment written in Go
+freego is a reverse proxy for development environment written in Go